Product Platform Strategy

 Product Strategy for High Technology Companies by Michael E. McGrath

 Written in 1995, Product Strategy for High Technology Companies remains a relevant and insightful book for product development leaders.
-You won’t find Google, YouTube, or facebook in the case studies, but the fundamentals of product strategy in its many facets are all there.
+You won’t find Google, YouTube, or facebook in the case studies, but the fundamentals of product strategy are all there.

 McGrath gives a summary of the various types of vision from “blind vision” through “shortsighted vision”, “tunnel vision”, and “vision as a mirage” to “peripheral vision” and “foresighted vision”.
 “Vision as a mirage” is characterized by the pursuit of markets that never materialize while “short-sighted” and “tunnel” vision are too focused on the near term and narrow opportunities.
 The spectrum spans the range of no strategic vision to seeing and taking advantage of opportunities of which others are not aware.